 The Board continues to operate via a number of sub-committees undertaking detailed monitoring of performance and financial data, and its regular monitoring visits provided evidence to support officers' reports.
 Reports were then made to the full Board at its termly meetings.
-The Board is satisfied that the quality of the data that it receives enables it to meet its obligations with regard to the financial management of the School and students' outcomes, attendance and behaviour.
+The Board is satisfied that the quality of the data that it receives enables it to meet its obligations with regard to the financial management of the Academy and students' outcomes, attendance and behaviour.

-As a result of its regular self-evaluation, resulting action, its organisation and the work it has undertaken during the year, the Board believe it is fully effective in its governance of the School.
+As a result of its regular self-evaluation, and the recent external governance review, resulting action, its organisation and the work it has undertaken during the year, the Board believe it is fully effective in its governance of the Academy.